 other vegetable garden prep

-DON’T CULTIVATE till soil is beginning to be crumbly, not sodden, which might even be April.
+DON’T CULTIVATE till soil is beginning to be crumbly, not sodden, which might even be April in my area.
 When the time arrives, turn in (or top dress with) several inches of compost.
 Expert Lee Reich never turns it in, or otherwise cultivates; here’s why.

 KEEP THE PHRASE “as soon as the ground can be worked” in mind, and when it can, focus first efforts on spots where must-be-planted-early things will go.
 Examples: plants that are sold “bare-root,” such as asparagus crowns, or raspberries, strawberries or rhubarb, for instance, and even roses from some suppliers.
 Onion and shallot seedlings or sets, and seed potatoes tend to show up early, too.

 ANOTHER EARLY ROW to prep: for peas or spinach or other things I direct sow soon.
 Double back and make ready for tomato transplants later, but cool-season crops can’t wait as long for a home.
 How to grow spinach–and peas, too, whose big, fat seeds here in Zone 5B go in sometime between the third week of March and the second week of April.
 I have lately been trying many new varieties of peas, giving them more space than ever in the garden.

 PULL AND DIG PERENNIAL WEEDS when possible, such as garlic mustard, before they get a foothold.
 Help with weed ID and management.